What is a Data Pipeline? Meaning, Architecture, and Tools

 👉"Load” refers to the entering of the information within the destination.

 In some cases, terminology such as data and ETL pipelines may be interchangeable in a discussion.
-ETL pipelines should be considered subset data pipelines.
+ETL pipelines solutions should be considered subset data pipelines.

 Three distinguishing characteristics differentiate the two types of pipelines.